OpenDSA/OpenDSA/RST/en/Glossary.rst

       the algorithms behavior.
 Decision trees can be used in lower bounds proofs, such as the proof that sorting requires :math:`\Omega(n \log n)` comparisons in the worst case.

+   degree
+      In :term:`graph` terminology, the degree for a :term:`vertex` is its number of neighbors.
+      In :term:`tree` terminology, the degree for a :term:`node` is its number of :term:`children`.

+   dense graph
+      A :term:`graph` where the actual number of :term:`edges` is a large fraction of the possible number of edges.
+      Generally, this is interpreted to mean that the :term:`degree` for any :term:`vertex` in the graph is relatively high.

    depth
      The depth of a node :math:`M` in a tree is the length